loganw023/wheatpad/README.md

 This is a macropad for personal use.
 It has six keys, a rotary encoder with a switch, and an OLED screen.
 I used KMK firmware to code the macropad.
 I used the macropad as an introduction to PCB design and to increase my CAD experience.

 ## CAD
 I used Fusion360 to create my macropad case.
 There are two parts: a bottom and a top.
+In the physical model, the PCB will be moved up to allow enough space for keycaps to be pressed.
 ![Alt text](image-1.png)

 ## PCB